shouptech/check_rabbitmq/README.md

 check_rabbitmq.py returns status messages for use in Nagios monitoring.

 ## Requirements
 Requires a Python interpreter.
 Tested to work with 2.4.x and above.
 If using 2.4.x, you'll need the simplejson package.
+Doesn't work with Python 3.

 ## Usage